 - Take advantage of Zoom’s other collaborative features.

-IMPORTANT: This change does not impact how faculty will use Zoom in their courses.
+IMPORTANT: Individual Zoom accounts are different than Course Zoom accounts.
 Faculty should continue to use the Zoom link in their Canvas sites for teaching as documented in our Remote Teaching Guide.

 To create your Zoom account using a web browser: